Issue 04, 2026 (April #2)

 Staffing Announcements

-From the beginning of Term 2, Mrs Brittany Tippett will be our Kindergarten to Year 2 Deputy Head of Primary, and Mr Marcello Pennachio will be our Year 3 to 6 Deputy Head of Primary.
+From the beginning of Term 2, Mrs Brittany Tippett is our Kindergarten to Year 2 Deputy Head of Primary, and Mr Marcello Pennachio will be our Year 3 to 6 Deputy Head of Primary.
 Expanding leadership across the Primary School is an exciting step, allowing for increased support for our staff, students and families.

 I am also very pleased to announce that Mrs Bree Waller has been appointed as our new Learning Enrichment Coordinator.
 Mrs Waller is already a valued member of the Frederick Irwin community and brings considerable experience as an educator and leader.
 She is very much looking forward to supporting our students in this new role.
 Mrs Tippett has already begun the handover process with Mrs Waller, and we will ensure there is a smooth and seamless transition.

-I look forward to a positive and productive Term 2 and welcoming our families back into the school community throughout the Term.
+I look forward to a positive and productive Term 2 and welcoming our families back into the school community throughout the term.

 Mr Noah Clark